martinohmann/barista-contrib/index.md

 # About

-The barista-contrib project provides [barista](https://barista.run) modules that are community maintained an complement or enrich the built-in modules.
+The barista-contrib project provides [barista](https://barista.run) modules that are community maintained and complement or enrich the built-in modules.
 For documentation of the built-in barista modules and customization examples [visit the official documentation](https://barista.run).